somesh-banerjee/content/myblog/content/posts/hosting-ctf.md

 Now you need the rest of the setup from the platform.
 The guide for that setup is available at the Repo.

 The basic requirement for the platform is covered.
 But if you are hosting it at a global level, then you need to implement security feature like Rate limiting and Firewall to the server.
 You also need the get a domain for your IP from GoDaddy or somewhere else.
+You can check this [article](https://medium.com/csictf/self-hosting-a-ctf-platform-ctfd-90f3f1611587) for more.

 # Firewall Setup